rtasalem/draft-my-cv/README.md

 This application is intended to cut down the time taken to create a structured, clear, and well-crafted CV for anyone who is currently job hunting.
 Good luck!

+All information you enter is used solely to generate your CV and is not stored, saved, or transmitted to any database or third-party service.
+Once your CV is generated, your data is immediately discarded and not retained by our system in any form.

 ## Features
 TBC